Diana Buzoianu

 Diana Anda Buzoianu (born 16 May 1994) is a Romanian politician and lawyer who is serving as the Minister of Environment since 2025.
-Before assuming office, she was a member of the Chamber of Deputies from December 2020.

 A member of the Save Romania Union (USR), she represents Bucharest and is focused on environmental protection, digitalisation, and legislative transparency.
 Prior to joining USR in 2021, Buzoianu was the leader of the Freedom, Unity and Solidarity Party (PLUS) in Sector 1 of Bucharest.

 Early life and education

 Born in Brașov, Romania, Buzoianu grew up in Slobozia, where she attended the Mihai Viteazu National College.
 She graduated from the Faculty of Law at the University of Bucharest in 2017, and became a member of the Bucharest Bar the same year.

 In 2018, Buzoianu earned the Certified Information Privacy Professional (CIPP/E) certification from the International Association of Privacy Professionals (IAPP).
 From 2017 to 2019, she completed courses at the National Institute for the Training and Improvement of Lawyers (INPPA).